ubccpsc/310/project/Deliverable1.md

 ## Testing

 The best way to test your system is via your own unit test suite.
 You can write these unit tests by following the examples in ```test/``` and running them with ```yarn test```.
 This will be the quickest and easiest way to ensure your system is behaving correctly and to make sure regressions are not introduced as you proceed further in the project.
-We are currently also providing a [UI](https://cs310.ugrad.cs.ubc.ca/ui) for our solution for this deliverable so you can see what the expected values should be for the queries you are trying for your query.
+We are currently also providing a [UI](https://cs310.ugrad.cs.ubc.ca/ui) for our solution for this deliverable so you can see what the expected values should be for the queries you are trying for your query. **Please note** that the UI may not respond correctly to all error cases, its purpose is for convenient creation of expected results.
+When in doubt always follow the spec as written here.

 To ensure your code conforms with the API our marking suite expects you can run your code against AutoTest.
 You will **not** have source-level access this suite.
 You will be able to request to run it against your implementation every 12h by invoking the ```@autobot``` Github bot; full details will be available in the [AutoTest](AutoTest.md) documentation.
 The AutoTest suite will not be available for the first few days after the deliverable is released; use this time to read the deliverable and get started on your own implementation and tests.
 We will post to Piazza when the suite is available.